ONSdigital/ons-ppt/themes/data_analysis/RAP/QA_for_RAP/book/readable_code.md

 Doing this will make for a 'self-documenting' codebase that does not need as much additional documentation.

 This chapter highlights good coding practices that will improve the readability and maintainability of your code.
-Here, readability refers to how easily another analyst can gain a decent understand of how your code works, within a reasonable amount of time.
+Here, readability refers to how easily another analyst can gain a decent understanding of how your code works, within a reasonable amount of time.
 Maintainability refers to how easily other analysts can understand your code well enough to modify and repair it.